agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 	their product is and how they use data to realize the vision
 	-  ask them what are the ideal traits they look for in a data scientist

+### mail 1 of negotiation

+Hi Geert-Jan,

+Thank you for sharing the great news about the offer along with the details on compensation and benefits.
+I am very glad the team deemed me a good fit for this position and I am really excited about the prospect of working at bol.com in Checkout as THE Data Analyst.

+I have gone through the documents and I have some questions that I'd love to get more clarity on.

+1. I understand the cv-ok is to be done to make sure I am actually from ASML.
+When do we need to do it by?
+I hope this can be done after December.

+2. I don't know what the salary grades mean with regard to job, I was wondering if you are able to clarify this to me.
+I did however see what the salary indication for each grade is, in the handbook.

+3. Regarding the salary, it is somewhat lower than I expected.
+I was wondering if you can increase your offer.
+I was wondering if you took into account the following:

+	   - I have a master's degree oriented towards programming and mathematics
+	   - 5 years experience working in a cross-functional environment and managing stakeholders
+	   - 1.5 years programming experience
+	   - Currently, PO for a software team
+	   - More than 2000 hours of training and projects in addition to daily job, in Analytics and Science.

+Thank you.

+Regards,
+Thej

+### mail 1 of negotiation malu coorection 1

+Hi Geert-Jan,

+Thank you for sharing the great news about the offer along with the details on compensation and benefits.
+I am very glad the team deemed me a good fit for this position and I am really excited about the prospect of working at bol.com in Checkout as THE Data Analyst.

+I have gone through the offer and attached documents and I have some questions that I'd love to get more clarity on.

+1. I understand the cv-ok is to be done to make sure I am actually from ASML.
+When do we need to do it by?
+I hope this can be done after 1st week of December.

+2. I don't know what the salary grades mean with regard to job, I was wondering if you are able to clarify this to me.
+I did however see what the salary indication for each grade is, in the handbook.

+3. I would like to work 4 days a week.
+I really enjoy working on Analytics skills and would like to dedicate one full day (5th day of the week) during the week.
+Would this be possible?

+4. Regarding the salary, it is somewhat lower than I expected.
+I would be grateful if you are able to increase your offer.
+I was wondering if you took into account the following:

+	   - I have a master's degree oriented towards mathematics and programming which equips me with a deep rooted understanding of statistical concepts and methods for being a quality Analyst.
+	   - 5 years experience in engineering and managing stakeholders, which will make me efficient in collaborating and communicating with cross functional partners like Product Owners, Analysts and other collaborators.
+	   - 1.5 years of professional programming experience in python allowing me to contribute not only to efficient analysis but to also make prototypes as necessary.
+	   - Currently being the PO for a software team, allows me my ability to manage stakeholders, prioritize and deliver products with an effective plan.
+	   - I have spent more than 2000 hours of training and projects in Analytics and Science, in addition to my day job.

+I did some research on the industry rates and the average base salary seems to come to ~4100 Euros per month for a Data Analyst (scaled to 40hrs/week).
+I was wondering if you are able to match that?

+I think if you can make me an offer with 4100 Euros per month, it'll make my decision extremely easy.
+And I am ready to sign with you.

+Thank You very much Geert-Jan.
+Please let me know what you think.

+Regards,
+Thej

+P.S.
+Can you also please send me the detailed version of the capacity test?
+Thank you.

+### mail 1 malu correction 2

+Hi Geert-Jan,

+Thank you for sharing the great news about the offer along with the details on compensation and benefits.
+I am very glad the team deemed me a good fit for this position and I am really excited about the prospect of working at bol.com in Checkout as THE Data Analyst.

+I have gone through the offer and attached documents, and I have some questions that I'd love to get more clarity on.

+1. I understand the cv-ok is to be done to make sure I am actually from ASML.
+When do we need to do it by?
+I hope this can be done after 1st week of December.

+2. I don't know what the salary grades mean with regard to job, I was wondering if you are able to clarify this to me.
+I did however see what the salary indication for each grade is, in the handbook.

+3. I would like to work 36 hours a week instead of 40 hours a week.
+Would this be possible?

+4. Lastly, I'd love to discuss the offer you mentioned.
+Based on my research on industry standards for this position, an offer of 4100 euros per month (40hr/wk) would make this a more compelling offer for me.
+I would like to highlight a few details from my background and experience:

+	   - I have a master's degree oriented towards mathematics and programming which equips me with a deep rooted understanding of statistical concepts and methods for being a quality Analyst.
+	   - 5 years experience in engineering and managing stakeholders, which will make me efficient in collaborating and communicating with cross functional partners like Product Owners, Analysts and other collaborators.
+	   - 1.5 years of professional programming experience allowing me to contribute not only to efficient analysis but to also make prototypes as necessary.
+	   - Currently being the PO for a software team, I am able to manage stakeholders, prioritize work and deliver products in a timely manner.
+	   - I have spent more than 2000 hours in training and projects, related to Analytics and Science, in addition to my day job.

+Thank You very much Geert-Jan.
+Please let me know what you think.

+Regards,
+Thej

+### final interview notes

+It was with Geertjan recruiter and PM Rob or something

+Program manager basically wanted to make me let my shied down thats about it.

+Asked why my scores were low.
+Prepared for all those questions.

+1. What happens if you don't work so hard?

+2. Why are you working so hard?

+**Feedback**

+tjank you for honesty, end of week...

+geertjan --> results ok, concern too hard too fast, overview

+Rob --> assesment , too fast? who is thej? hard to get understanding, too often, person and professional, I don't know if you are demolish your shield, within bol.com is good and good as a person

+**Questions to ask**
+	- ask them questions to understand how features or products are launched : when do they a/b test, when they don’t, how is monitoring and measurement done
+	- how data literate are they, cs they come up with metrics and hypotheses themselves?
+	- if you know what product they own, ask them what their vision for their product is and how they use data to realize the vision
+	-  ask them what are the ideal traits they look for in a data scientist

+### Final interview questions

 ## discussion iwth POs